marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   title: Marcus Biermann
 papers:
   - description: >-
-      We study how internal capital markets of multinational corporations transmit shocks
+      We study how multinational firms transmit shocks across countries through their internal

+      capital markets.
+We identify a lending cut by a single German bank, which reduced the
-      across countries.
-We identify an exogenous shock to the credit supply of multinational

-      parents located in Germany.
-Using detailed data on financial linkages between parents and
+      credit supply of multinational parents located in Germany.
+Using detailed data on internal

-      affiliates, we show that multinationals adjusted internal capital flows (internal loans and
+      capital markets, we show that multinationals adjusted internal capital flows toward affected parents and away from international affiliates.

-      equity investments) away from international affiliates and toward the parent after the shock

-      to the parent.
-Sales of affiliates fell sharply and recovered after three years.
-Affiliates

-      with larger preexisting internal capital market linkages to the parent were more strongly

-      affected.
-A back-of-the-envelope calculation based on our estimates implies that a global

-      banking crisis outside the US could reduce aggregate sales in the US by 1 percent, solely

-      because multinationals transmit the crisis to the US through their internal networks.
+      Affiliate sales fell sharply and recovered after three years.
+The results indicate that preexisting internal capital market positions can be used to predict the degree of cross-country shock transmission and that idiosyncratic shocks from “granular” banks in one country affect growth internationally.
     headline: Working Papers
     link: 'https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc'
     subtitle: (with Kilian Huber)